Leopard seal: Description

-As "true" seals, they do not have external ears or pinnae, but possess an internal ear canal that leads to an external opening.
+As "true" seals of the family Phocidae, they do not have external ears or pinnae, but possess an internal ear canal that leads to an external opening.
 Their hearing in air is similar to that of a human, but scientists have noted that leopard seals use their ears in conjunction with their whiskers to track prey under water.
+The whiskers are short and clear.